andreachiara/andreachiara.github.io/readme.md

 All the hereby software for this MCU has been written in the Arduino IDE with the Arduino programming language (derived from C++).
 Programming was attained via esptool.
-The projects in this will mostly deal in IoT.
+The projects in this section will mostly deal in IoT.

 ### [ESP32 projects](/esp32.html)
 ESP 32 is another WiFi/BT enabled MCU, thought more powerful and with more